 Disks

-To find out the available storage on the platform, run the following command:
+To see the available options, run the command:

 kubectl get storageclass